Aidan-Ih/startgg-post-bracket-stats/README.md

 Now, open a terminal in the directory you have the code saved and run the command `python post_bracket_stats.py TOURNAMENT_NAME EVENT_NAME`.
 After a short period, you should see the stats printed to the console.

 I didn't bother with any error handling in the API requests section, so if something goes wrong just run it again and it'll probably work after a few tries.

-TODO:
-    The above error handling
-    Add support for entering only the slug